TheDahv/dahvsite/posts/a-birthday-post-31.md

 # My Family Got Bigger

 A few weeks before my birthday, we met our 3rd son, Wesley James Pierce, on 21 May 2018.
-That was about 3.5 weeks earlier than he was due, at least a week earlier than my mother's arrival in anticipation of a baby due in mid-June.
+That was about 3.5 weeks earlier than he was due, and at least a week earlier than my mother's arrival in anticipation of a baby due in mid-June.

 Wesley's arrival is wonderful and beautiful.
 It's also the last child we *plan*